jergason/trucks/README.md

 The Rakefile has tasks to create the database and fill it with some default data.
 See it for more information.

+###The VIN String
+The VIN is a 9-digit string that encodes the year, the make model, the engine and some other information we don't care about.
+Truck Pricer will decode the VIN to look up the correct price for that engine, model and year in the database.

+The VIN string is decoded as follows:

+1. The year is the 10th digit
+2. The model is the 5th digit
+3. The engine is the 7th digit